gatsbyjs/gatsby/docs/docs/how-to/images-and-media/using-gatsby-plugin-image.md

 Adding responsive images to your site while maintaining high performance scores can be difficult to do manually.
 The Gatsby Image plugin handles the hard parts of producing images in multiple sizes and formats for you!

-> Want to learn more about image optimization challenges?
-Read the Conceptual Guide: [title of conceptual guide, hyperlinked].
+Want to learn more about image optimization challenges?
+Read the Conceptual Guide: [Why Gatsby's Automatic Image Optimizations Matter](docs/conceptual/using-gatsby-image/).
+For full documentation on all configuration options, see [the reference guide](/docs/reference/built-in-components/gatsby-plugin-image).

 The new Gatsby Image plugin is currently in beta, but you can try it out now and see what it can do for the performance of your site.